PyroMikeGit/SuperKaizoIronMON/README.md

 1. Must beat Mauville Gym before leaving
 2. Must beat Fortree Gym as soon as you can when you visit; avoid trainers while getting Devon Scope
-3. The 3 hidden items on the beach (Route 104 - South) are allowed to be picked up
+3. [work in progress] The 3 hidden items on the beach (Route 104 - South) are allowed to be picked up
 4. **Mid-game Pivot Rules**:
    - After Norman, you must do a surf pivot
    - Can't pass water on Route 118 until you do